torvalds/linux/Documentation/process/security-bugs.rst

 **any** security bug report:

   * **affected kernel version range**: with no version indication, your report will not be processed.
+Note that a time-dependent version such as "latest mainline" is not acceptable.
+A stable identifier such as a commit ID or an exact version is required.
+Versions designating kernels not coming from kernel.org (such as distro kernels) are meaningless to maintainers and will not be processed.
 A significant part of reports are for bugs that have already been fixed, so it is extremely important that vulnerabilities are verified on recent versions (development tree or latest stable